MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview-sales-scenario.md

 ## Sales efficiency: create leads in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] from social posts

 Save time and minimize repetitive activities.
-Create new records in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] directly from a post within [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Create new records in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] directly from a post within [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 For example, you can create a lead and assign it to the right salesperson in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] so they can follow up with potential customers efficiently.

 1. Get an [overview](link-posts-to-dynamics-365.md) of [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] integration.